Hey! I’m Sarah

 Then bam, just when I thought I had a handle on this chronic illness stuff one of my kids became quite sick.
 I totally underestimated the overwhelming rollercoaster of emotions and how disconnected I would become from the real world.
 It was ten times harder than dealing with it for me as everything felt single thing in my life felt out of my control.

-But, I wanted to show my kids that having a chronic illness or disability is not a life sentence but just a part of them that makes them unique.
+But, I wanted to show my kids that living with a chronic illness or disability is not a life sentence but just a part of them.
 To lead by example.
 So, I took control, I changed the things that I told myself I couldn’t or shouldn’t do into things that I could.
 I began to own my life again.

 With me by your side and your new found confidence, you can have this too.